sethladd/dartfacts/src/site/facts/dart-compiles-to-javascript/index.markdown

 One of Dart's core design tenets is "compiles to logical and performant JavaScript".
 As the lingua franca of the web, JavaScript is an important deployment target for Dart.
-Dart's goal is to run across all major modern browsers that support ES5 and HTML5.
+Dart's goal is to run across all major modern browsers that support ECMAScript5 and HTML5.

-The dart2js compiler, the third generation compiler produced by the Dart team, is itself written in Dart.
+The _dart2js compiler_, the third generation compiler-to-JavaScript produced by the Dart team, is itself written in Dart.
 This compiler produces significantly smaller output than the first generation compiler.
 A technique called "tree shaking" is used to analyze the source code and imported libraries, and trim unused code from the output.

 A minification step will be added for dart2js, to produce even smaller output.